DE2025G13/DE2025G13A1/README.md

 ### 4. Cloud Build Triggers (The Automation Magic)

 The triggers are the heart of our automation.
-We have two main triggers that watch our GitHub repository:
+We have three main triggers that watch our GitHub repository:

 #### Trigger 1: `build-and-run-on-code-change` (The CI Trigger)
 - **Watches:** Any push to the `main` branch.